-- Pain when pressure is applied to the toe
+- Pain if pressure is applied to the toe

 - Inflammation of the skin at the end of the toe

-- Oedema (a build-up of fluid) in the area surrounding the toe
+- A build-up of fluid (oedema) in the area surrounding the toe

-A number of things can cause an ingrown toenail, including:
+A number of things can cause an ingrown toenail to develop, including:

-- Cutting toenails too short, or cutting the edges – this often encourages the skin to fold over the nail so that the nail grows into the skin.
+- Badly cut toenails – cutting toenails too short, or cutting the edges, will encourage the skin to fold over the nail and the nail to grow into the skin

 - Tight-fitting shoes, socks or tights – this places pressure on the skin around the toenail; the skin may be pierced if it's pressed on to the toenail

-- Sweaty feet – if the skin around the toenails soft, so that it's easier for the nail to pierce it and embed itself within it
+- Sweaty feet – if the skin around the toenails is soft, it's easier for the nail to pierce it and embed itself within it

-- The natural shape of the nail – the sides of the nail are curved or fan-shaped, the toenail is more likely to press into the adjacent skin
+- The natural shape of the nail – the sides of curved or fan-shaped toenails are more likely to press into the skin surrounding the nail